 In summary, Arab countries encompass a number of different regions and to be an Arab you can fit into a very broad range of categories.

 With this in mind, it is important to understand what we mean by "Arabic Music".
 Are we referring to the music of all 22 countries in the Arab League as shown above?
 Or are we talking about something different?

 We can think of Arabic Music as strongly defined by the instruments it is played with, and the language it is performed in.
-In my personal opinion, Arabic Music is anything played on an Arabic instrument, or performed in Arabic, or written in a clear distinct Arabic manner, for example by embodying a certain Arabic Maqam (scale).
+In our personal opinion, Arabic Music is anything played on an Arabic instrument, or performed in Arabic, or written in a clear distinct Arabic manner, for example by embodying a certain Arabic Maqam (scale).

 With this in mind, we can define Arabic Music as a very broad genre that potentially encompasses a number of regions and disciplines, it thus makes sense to split Arabic Music into some more specific denominations:

 - Countries beneath Iraq in the Persian Gulf, such as Saudi Arabia and Yemen

 - Countries in the Eastern part of the Arabic World, such as Syria, Iraq and Egypt